 To students who participated in IP prior to 2016 and students who have withdrawn prior to the end of their year abroad: To request a replacement of a lost Academic Report, students must complete the Academic Report Request Form.
 Reports are sent within 15 working days from the date that requests are received.
 It may take additional time to replace reports issued prior to 2010.

 Financial Aid Recipients

-Before students depart for their host countries, CSU IP provides participant lists to the various CSU campus offices, including financial aid offices.
-While each campus financial aid office is notified of students’ participation in CSU IP, as students prepare to return to the U.S. and to their home campus they may nonetheless receive a notice that they may not receive financial aid as scheduled for various reasons, including not meeting the Satisfactory Academic Progress (SAP) requirement.
+Each campus financial aid office is notified of students’ participation in CSU IP.
+As students prepare to return back to the U.S. and to their home campus at the end of their study abroad experience, they may nonetheless receive a notice that they may not receive financial aid as scheduled for various reasons, including not meeting the Satisfactory Academic Progress (SAP) requirement.

 Each campus handles this matter differently so students should read the notice carefully.
 It may not necessarily mean students are ineligible to receive the next semester’s financial aid.
 Depending on the campus, students may be granted a waiver or provided the opportunity to file an appeal.
 To resolve this issue, students should contact their financial aid office and ask to be put in contact with the person responsible for CSU IP participants.

 Students should remind their financial aid counselor that they are a returning IP participant, request special consideration in the handling of financial aid and share the Academic Reporting information found in the academic publications for your year of study.
 Additional questions can be addressed to the CSU IP Fiscal Affairs Department: IPFinance@calstate.edu.